What We Do

 Our extensive range of resources provides those with a connection to adoption with appropriate information for their specific needs, support in their process through the Domestic Adoption Orientation Program, ASCS support groups, the ASCS Library, our mentoring program and much more.

 Carol Bothwell Library

 Conferences, Workshops & Webinars

 We host and facilitate a number of adoption-related events.
 These events provide training and information on relevant, current topics of interest to the adoption community at large.
 Past conferences have brought renowned experts such as Cindy Blackstock, Deborah Gray, Patricia Irwin Johnston and Dr. Denise Goodman to Saskatchewan.
 See what's coming up in our calendar!

 ASCS offers a domestic adoption, pre-adoption preparation program called the Domestic Adoption Orientation Program (DAO).
 This program is mandated by the Ministry of Social Services as a pre-application requirement for individuals or couples who are interested in adopting a child/children who is/are in the care of the Ministry of Social Services.
 All individuals who want to adopt domestically are required to participate in the DAO prior to being formally referred to the Ministry of Social Services to proceed with their Domestic Adoption Application.
 Learn more about the DAO Program.

 Leah Deans, Resource Director

-Rossita has been with ASCS for over 1 year.
-She volunteers her time as a Saskatoon Police Service Victim Services Support Worker & with Fitness 2J2 as a Fitness Coach specifically for Children’s Triathlons.
+Kelsey has been with ASCS since January 2021.
 She is very passionate about helping others.
-She brings a lot of knowledge and experience and is a strong supporter of children and families.
-Rossita provides professional and caring support to our clients through the DAO program, ASCS workshops, and leads the Youth Speak Out (YSO) team.
+She brings a lot of knowledge and experience regarding program planning, digital marketing, and communications.
+Kelsey has a strong personal connecion to adoption, and is a strong supporter of children and families.
+Kelsey provides professional and caring support to our clients through the DAO program, ASCS workshops, and manages the ASCS social media, digital marketing, and communications.